Basics - Part 3

 Note how, in this last example, we had to move "момче" to the beginning of the sentence.

-You may remember that we cannot start a sentence with the present form of "to be", because these forms do not have a tonic accent.
+You may remember from the Basics 1 lesson that we cannot start a sentence with the present form of "to be", because these forms do not have a tonic accent.
 This is why we can either say "аз съм мъж" or "мъж съм" (I am a man).
 The same goes with the ли particle.
 It cannot appear at the beginning of the sentence, hence the inversion.